Ceratophrys: Species

-Sex differentiation
+Appearance and sex differentiation

+They have green and brown dorsal coloration.

 The female frog will typically not "chirp" or "croak" as often as males, but does sometimes.
-Males frequently have spotted chests, and at about a year old the males develop spots on their "pads" or "fingers."
+Males frequently have spotted chests, and at about a year old the males develop spots on their "pads" or "fingers".
 Males will also sometimes have subtle pads on their front legs during mating season, as well as making a sound similar to a cicada to call to their mates.
 The female frog is also generally larger than the male frog.

-Care in captivity

-In captivity, C. cranwelli, C. ornata and C. cornuta are the most popular species, along with the "fantasy frog", a captive-produced hybrid between C. cranwelli and C. cornuta.
-These frogs can live in a 10-gallon aquarium for their entire lives.
-They thrive best with a shallow bowl of water, loose moist substrate (like coco coir), and hiding places.
-They will commonly cover themselves with substrate or just sit contentedly in the water.
-These frogs should be misted daily to ensure proper humidity.
-Temperatures should be maintained between 75° and 80° Fahrenheit (24° to 27° Celsius) during the day, dropping a few degrees at night.
-They can be fed crickets, earthworms, silkworms, phoenix worms, butterworms, and occasionally guppies, mice, and waxworms.
-Mealworms and superworms should not be fed to them, due to their hard chitinous shell.